reactjs/react.dev/src/content/reference/react/StrictMode.md

 }
 ```

-In this example, Strict Mode checks will not run against the `Header` and `Footer` components.
+In this example, Strict Mode checks will not run against the `Header` and `Footer` Components.
 However, they will run on `Sidebar` and `Content`, as well as all of the Components inside them, no matter how deep.

 ---